kasnder/gdpr4devs/site_src/guidelines.md

-**This is no legal advice, but only an app developer's endeavour to make data protection more approachable.**
-{: style="color:gray; font-size: 80%; text-align: center;"}

 If you have app users from the European Union, you are responsible for all personal data collected through your app.
 Personal data means all data that relates to individuals.
 This may even include user identifiers